adnzaki/ss-paging/docs/tutorials/prerequisites.md

 ## Reusable Components
 In this tutorial, we aim to provide clear examples.
 With the power of SFCs, you can create reusable pagination components for use in real-world projects.

+## Pinia
+Since SSPaging is used across multiple components, we will use Pinia to share the state between them.